• Skip to primary navigation

 Using measuring spoons as needed, add tomato paste, cumin, coriander, paprika, cayenne, and diced tomatoes.
 The tomato paste should brown but not burn.

-This is also when our kids get creative with tomato paste and storytelling as they tell me they cut their fingers.
+This is also when Kaiai and Noah get creative with tomato paste and storytelling as they tell me they cut their fingers.

-Our kids love using measuring spoons.
+The kids love using measuring spoons.
 Sometimes they use the leveler that comes with it, and sometimes they prefer their fingers.
-Our kids are comfortable handling various spices and peppers but you can always assist your child as needed.
+They're comfortable handling various spices and peppers but you can always assist your child as needed.

 Deglaze the bottom of the dutch oven with the juice of the diced tomatoes.
 In other words, the juice can free up the pieces of food stuck to the bottom of the dutch oven.